 The Tooth Bonding Process

-Tooth bonding is most commonly completed in just one visit to our Dunnellon, FL dentist office.
+Your dentist can complete the tooth bonding treatment in a single visit to our Dunnellon, FL dentist office.
 It is an easier treatment to perform than most other dental restorations.
 Patients can enjoy instant results and require little to no downtime without the use of anesthesia.
 Your treatment should last no longer than thirty to forty minutes.
 You can return to your normal daily routines after you leave our Dunnellon, FL dentist office.

 Dr. Perkins will make sure the shade of your bonding will blend in with the rest of your smile.
 He will color match the bonding material to your natural teeth by using an accurate shade guide.

 Dr. Perkins will begin the tooth bonding process by preparing the teeth.
-He will roughen and remove an ultra thin layer of enamel from the tooth.
-Next, a liquid will be applied that will aid in the bonding material adhering to the tooth.
+He will roughen and remove an ultra-thin layer of enamel from the tooth.
+Next, he will apply a liquid that will aid in the bonding material adhering to the tooth.

-The bonding material will then be placed directly on the prepared teeth.
+The dentist will then place the bonding material directly on the teeth.
 Dr. Perkins then molds the material into the desired shape and size by hand.
-Dr. Perkins maintains open communication through out the process to ensure that the patient is fully satisfied with the appearance of the dental bonding.
+Dr. Perkins maintains open communication throughout the process to ensure that the patient is fully satisfied with the results.

-Once the tooth blends with surrounding teeth and the patient gives their approval, Dr. Perkins will use specialized light to active the hardening agent.
-The bonding will be secured to the tooth and polished for a natural luster.
+Once the tooth blends with surrounding teeth and the patient gives their approval, Dr. Perkins will use a specialized light to activate the hardening agent.
+He will cure the bonding material and polish the tooth for a natural luster.

 Tooth bonding typically takes about thirty minutes to an hour per individual bond.
 If your procedure requires multiple bonds expect to be at the dentist for an extended time, or schedule multiple appointments to complete all of the bonds.

 Dental bonds typically last somewhere between 3 and 10 years.
-The life of your dental bond will be extended if you take good care of it, and your overall oral health.
+You can extend the life of your dental bond if you take good care of it, and your oral health.
 Brushing and flossing twice a day, and regularly scheduling dental cleanings and checkups will extend the lifespan of your bond.

-The procedure for teeth bonding is not typically reported with pain.
+The procedure does not typically involve pain.
 Some patients experience some sensitivity to hot and cold food and drinks following their procedure, but it typically goes away within a few days.